HumanAssisted/JACS/docs/schema/action.md

 ## version

-Semantic Version number of the Agent
+Semantic Version number of the action

 `version`